On this page

 DNP, University of Maryland, Baltimore, MD

-Deborah Kolakowski is the Nursing Service Chief for Oncology and Critical Care at the NIH, Clinical Center.
-She provides oversight of the daily operations, planning and advising the inpatient and ambulatory programs of care within the specialty practice of oncology and critical care.
-She works closely with the multidisciplinary teams directing the agendas for the programs regarding clinical research nursing.
+Dr. Deborah Kolakowski, DNP, MSN, RN, is currently the Nursing Service Chief for Oncology and Critical Care at the NIH, Clinical Center.
+She provides oversight of the operations, planning and advising of the inpatient, ambulatory and Day Hospital Oncology and Transplant Services, Procedure Service, Dowling Apheresis and Blood Donor Programs within the specialty practice of oncology and critical care.

 BSN, Salisbury State University, Salisbury, MD